Swiss Data Aggregator DAGI FAQs

 My images are already publicly available on a website, do I have to upload them too?

-Example 1: associatedMedia = https://www.digitalis.uzh.ch/media/specimen/293/Z-000293332.jpg
+associatedMedia : https://www.digitalis.uzh.ch/media/specimen/293/Z-000293332.jpg

 I made a mistake when importing my data into the Data Aggregator, what do I do?

-DAGI has a structure in three different layers (imported data, encoded data and approved data).
+DAGI has a structure in three different layers (imported data, encoded data and validated data).
 For each of them, the history of all imported data is kept continuously.
 Therefore you can simply re-upload your correct dataset, do the correct mapping and encode it again.
 As long as your catalogNumber data is consistent, the rest is simply updated when importing a dataset with known catalogNumber values.

 What are the different roles of the user profile on the Data Aggregator?